 But in the second example, “a big cat yawning in the sun” isn’t quite what you see, is it?

-They’re both cats, they’re both striped, they’re both showing fangs, they both have sun on their heads.
-Both photos are close-ups of the cats’ faces and upper portion of their bodies.
+They’re both cats.
+They’re both striped.
+They’re both showing fangs.
+They both have sun on their heads.
+Both photos are close-ups of the cats’ faces and the upper portion of their bodies.

 You have to provide content that gives something substantial to your audience, not whatever you think will show up in search results.
 (Don’t know what they want?
 Learn how to develop a useful persona.)